Hosamov/exclusions-db/README.md

   date is selected by the user who added it.
 - ✔ Added 'date_added' to exclusion schema, made edits to use this as 'Date' on exclusions moving forward.
 Past exclusions will still use 'date_served'.
-Past pending exclusions will still use '__/__/____'
+Past pending exclusions will still use '**/**/\_\_\_\_'

 ## 1/1/2024

 - app.js (lines 30-104): Implemented cron-job to archive expired exclusion orders.
   - Added email notifications.
   - Set daily task to be run at 1am PST.
   - Tested and it works great as of 1/1/24.

+## 1/3/2024

+- Cleanup - create cron-jobs.js in /includes to house all cron jobs, which are called in app.js.
+This helper function is called 'cronJobsHelper'

+# 1/28/2024

+- Fix bug: date was displaying the next day while hosted. incorporated 'moment-timezone' library to set proper timezone (see routes/home.js, and /routes.js)

 ## PLANNED CHANGES/FEATURES:

 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.
 - Add search feature to find active exclusions easier
-- Add section for minimum exclusion lengths (exclusions-criteria GET route)
+- Add section for minimum exclusion lengths (exclusions-criteria GET route) -
--

 ## TODOS:

-- **TODO: Fix exclusion length in edit form (why is it showing an input field vs dropdown?)
+- \*\*TODO: Fix exclusion length in edit form (why is it showing an input field vs dropdown?)
-- **TODO: Complete email notifications:
+- \*\*TODO: Complete email notifications:
   - ✔ New exclusion
   - ❌Changed exclusion
   - ❌Expiring soon
   - ✔ Upon Expiration 1/1/2024
-- **TODO: Fix bug: routes.js: edit_user POST route - password updates, should show
+- \*\*TODO: Fix bug: routes.js: edit_user POST route - password updates, should show
   the user an error if it doesn't match,and break from saving the data, instead of potentially crashing the server. (tested 11/9 in prod...and it's a sucky one)
   - REMOVE change password in user settings; instead add a "Reset Password" link in the /login route
-  - **Add ability for users to reset their password via "forgot password" link.
+  - \*\*Add ability for users to reset their password via "forgot password" link.

 ### Originally created: 11/29/2022; Last edited: 1/1/2024